flutefreak7/flutefreak7.github.io/_posts/2021-5-25-shattered-tranquility.md

 ## Shattered Tranquility

 Kin to the undulating waters of a barge's wake,
-&nbsp;&nbsp;&nbsp;&nbsp;or the agonizing shards of a mirrors jagged break,
+&nbsp;&nbsp;&nbsp;&nbsp;or the agonizing shards of a mirror's jagged break,
 Several cloaked feelings are inevitably at stake;
 &nbsp;&nbsp;&nbsp;&nbsp;how many repercussions can one instance make?